GCATI/DSCA_ML_theory/README.md

 **Course Objective**

-* Provide a thorough introduction into probability theory and statistical inference including maximum-likelihood and Bayesian approaches
-* Introduce supervised learning methods: linear and nonlinear regressions and classification algorithms
-* Introduce unsupervised learning methods: clustering, and dimensionality reduction
-* Brief introduction to Directed Graphical Models with a case study/example.
+Provide a thorough introduction into probability theory and statistical inference including maximum-likelihood and Bayesian approaches.
+Introduce supervised learning methods: linear and nonlinear regressions and classification algorithms.
+Introduce unsupervised learning methods: clustering, and dimensionality reduction.
+Brief introduction to Directed Graphical Models with a case study/example.

 **Lead Developer**